A long time ago, in a galaxy far, far away…

 The pain…Luke could feel the pain, but he knew he had to ask more.... heartache... life-altering heartache... sadness... loneliness... soul-crushing remorse...

-“What was her name?—no one would tell me... could tell me.”
-He shared his own pain of missing a mother that he never knew.
+“What was her name?"
+He asked quickly, feeling the moment slipping away from them, his nerve leaving being replaced by his own sorrow, that threaten silence between them.
+"No one would tell me... could tell me.”
+He mumbled, sharing his own pain of missing a mother that he never knew.

 The shadow put down the part it had been working on and moved away from the workbench, rattled, reliving, shaking its head as if considering to answer.